huaminghuangtw/Evergreen-Notes/Permanent-Notes/change-yourself-to-change-the-world.md

 ---

-# It's A Lot Easier To Change Yourself Than To Change The World.
+# It’s A Lot Easier To Change Yourself Than To Change The World.
 Be The Change You Want To See In The World.

 * Water your own grass
 * Mow your own lawn